2022 Barking and Dagenham London Borough Council election

 The 2022 Barking and Dagenham London Borough Council election took place on 5 May 2022.
 All 51 members of Barking and Dagenham London Borough Council were elected.
 The elections took place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.

 In the previous election in 2018, the Labour Party maintained its longstanding control of the council, winning all fifty-one seats.
 The 2022 election took place under new election boundaries with the Labour Party once again winning all seats.

+On 15th September 2025, three Labour Councillors resigned from the party and joined the Green Party.
+They formed the first opposition group on the Council since 2006.

 Background

 History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

 Barking and Dagenham has been controlled by the Labour Party since its establishment.
 The Conservatives, Liberal Democrats, independents and residents associations have also held seats on the borough.
 The 2006 election saw the British National Party winning twelve of the fifty-one seats, none of which they held in the 2010 election, in which every seat was won by Labour.
 In the 2014 election and the most recent election in 2018 all fifty-one seats continued to be won by the Labour Party.
 The party won 74.4% of the vote across the borough.
 The Conservatives won 23.6% of the vote and no seats.
 The incumbent leader of the council is the Labour councillor Darren Rodwell, who had held that position since 2014.